-COPELAND INDUSTRIAL LP 5555 South Packard Avenue Cudahy, WI 53110-8904
+VILTER MANUFACTURING CORPORATION 5555 South Packard Avenue

+Cudahy, WI 53110-8904

 STEP 3.
-Upon receipt of the returned part(s), Copeland Industrial LP will complete a timely evaluation of the part(s).
+Upon receipt of the returned part(s), VilterTM will complete a timely evaluation of the part(s).

 STEP 4.
-You will be contacted with Copeland Industrial LP decision once the final report is completed.
+You will be contacted with Vilter's decision once the final report is completed.

 STEP 5.
-If approved, the warranty will be credited (excluding freight) to your account.
-Copeland Industrial LP will retain the returned part(s) for final disposition.
-If a warranty request is not approved, you will be provided with a written response and the parts will be held for 30 days from the date of the response.
-After such time, Copeland Industrial LP reserves the right to dispose of the parts.
-If you wish to have the part(s) returned within the 30 days, you will need to contact VilterTM and the part(s) will be returned freight collect.
+If approved, the approved warranty will be credited (excluding freight) to your account.
+VilterTM will retain the returned part(s) for final disposition.
+If a warranty request is not approved, you will be provided with a written response and the parts will be held for 30 days.
+After such time, VilterTM will dispose of the parts.
+If you wish to have the part(s) returned, you will need to contact VilterTM and the part(s) will be returned freight collect.

-Procedure For Parts Not Manufactured By Copeland Industrial LP
+Procedure For Parts Not Manufactured By VilterTM

-Although Copeland Industrial LP does not provide any warranty for parts and products that are not manufactured by Copeland Industrial LP, Copeland Industrial LP does pass through any manufacturer's warranty to you (to the maximum extent permitted by the manufacturer).
-Copeland Industrial LP will work with you in facilitating your warranty claim with the manufacturer.
+Although VilterTM does not provide any warranty for parts and products that are not manufactured by VilterTM, VilterTM does pass through any manufacturer's warranty to you (to the maximum extent permitted by the manufacturer).
+VilterTM will work with you in facilitating your warranty claim with the manufacturer.

-To facilitate your warranty claim for a third party, please follow the following four steps:
+To facilitate your warranty claim, please follow the following four steps:

 STEP 1.
-Determine if the part or product is within the original equipment manufacturer's warranty.
+Determine if the part or product is within the OEM's warranty.

 STEP 2.
-If the part or product is not a motor, send a description containing the specifications of the part/product and the alleged defect to:
+If the defective part or product is not a motor, send a description containing the specifications of the part/product and the defect to:

-Service.Vilter@Copeland.com
+Service.Vilter@Emerson.com

-If the part or product is a motor or starter, please complete the following form and return it to:
+If the defective part or product is a motor or starter, please complete the form on the next page and return it to:

-Service.Vilter@Copeland.com.
+Service.Vilter@Emerson.com.

 STEP 3.
-Copeland Industrial LP will communicate with you, if necessary, to ascertain additional information and will reasonably assist with the OEM to determine the part/product's warranty status.
+VilterTM will communicate with you, if necessary, to ascertain additional information and will reasonably assist with the OEM to determine the part/product's warranty status.